 As the bride, a girl I had never met prior to just handing her the most gorgeous pale pink bouquet, walked down the aisle, I started to tear-up.

 The serene trickle of the fountain behind them, the heavenly aroma of the eucalyptus branches that graced the aisle, the twinkle of the bistro lights that hung overhead, the way the sun reflected on the water as it made its descent, and the halo the rays cast upon this young couple as they went hand in hand and locked eyes as if they were the only two in the room.

-3 weeks later, and I could not give you one characteristic of the wedding party, what the pastor said, or be able to pick any of them out of a lineup, but I will never forget how that event made me feel.
+Three weeks later, and I could not give you one characteristic of the wedding party, what the pastor said, or be able to pick any of them out of a lineup.
+But I will never forget how that event made me feel.
 How surprisingly moved I was by this experience with complete strangers.

 I’m not looking for crying meeting attendees, but how could I ensure a similarly powerful, lasting connection with each executed event?

 Do not underestimate the power of the senses and its connection to the return on the event investment.

 Would this wedding have brought me to tears if there was a heavy metal concert in the background beyond the water of dead floating fish, dinner food burning in the nearby kitchen, and a large helicopter stationed directly overhead?
 Not happy tears.